janemiceli/rabbitmq-perf-html/README.md

   consume.
 Defaults to `0`.
 - msg-count: single flag to set the previous two counts to the same value.
-- flags: flags to pass to the Producer, like `"mandatory"`, or `"persistent"`.
+- flags: flags to pass to the Producer, like `mandatory`, or `persistent`.
   - Defaults to an empty list.
   - `persistent` - When set to true, RabbitMQ will persist message to disk.
   - `mandatory` - This flag tells the server how to react if the message